hfinkel/lfort/docs/PTHInternals.rst

    that runs on PowerPC, 32-bit Intel (i386), and 64-bit Intel architectures.
 In contrast, GCC requires a PCH file for each architecture, as the definitions of types in the AST are architecture-specific.
-Since a Clang PTH file essentially represents a lexical cache of header files, a single PTH file can be safely used when compiling for multiple architectures.
+Since a LFort PTH file essentially represents a lexical cache of header files, a single PTH file can be safely used when compiling for multiple architectures.
 This can also reduce compile times because only a single PTH file needs to be generated during a build instead of several.

 **Reduced memory pressure**
-   Similar to GCC, Clang reads PTH files via the use of memory mapping (i.e., ``mmap``).
-Clang, however, memory maps PTH files as read-only, meaning that multiple invocations of ``clang -cc1`` can share the same pages in memory from a memory-mapped PTH file.
+   Similar to GCC, LFort reads PTH files via the use of memory mapping (i.e., ``mmap``).
+LFort, however, memory maps PTH files as read-only, meaning that multiple invocations of ``lfort -cc1`` can share the same pages in memory from a memory-mapped PTH file.
 In comparison, GCC also memory maps its PCH files but also modifies those pages in memory, incurring the copy-on-write costs.
 The read-only nature of PTH can greatly reduce